(Diagram of how the SQL standard evolves over time)

 (Example: names and application dates of all students applying to CS at Berkeley with sizeHS < 1000)

-(Example: locations plus ranks of all campuses with applicants to "bioinformatics" major)
+(Example: locations plus ranks of all campuses with applicants to "bioengineering" major)

 ** This is a significant difference between SQL and relational algebra.